srcfl/srcful-documentation/docs/overview.md

 ## Explore the Energy Gateway

-The Sourceful Energy Gateway is a user-friendly and innovative device designed to connect Distributed Energy Resources (DERs) such as solar plants and battery storage to Sourceful's energy network.
-This smart gateway seamlessly integrates solar panels and batteries into your home network via WiFi or Ethernet, a process that can be completed in minutes using a simple mobile app.
+Meet the Sourceful Energy Gateway - your solar panels' new best friend.
+This smart device quickly connects your solar plants or battery storage to our network through WiFi or Ethernet.
+Setup takes just minutes using our simple mobile app.

 ## Support and Community